animator/learn-python/README.md

 The original tuple is not modified as it is immutable.
 But, as `t` is no longer pointing to the original tuple, it is freed from memory.

-Thus, it is recommended that instead of `+=`, `append()` and `extend()` methods should be employed to add new items programatically as it will raise an error in case the code is trying to modify a tuple.
+Thus, it is recommended that instead of `+=`, `append()` and `extend()` methods should be employed to add new items programmatically as it will raise an error in case the code is trying to modify a tuple.

 ``` python
 >>> l = ["Hi", "Ed", "Punk"]